 Some lenders may require you to pay special fees or penalties if you pay off the ARM early.
 We never charge a penalty for prepayment.

-Contact a Lender
+Contact a Mortgage Banking Officer

 Discount points are considered a form of interest.
 Each point is equal to one percent of the loan amount.
 You pay them, up front, at your loan closing in exchange for a lower interest rate over the life of your loan.
 This means more money will be required at closing, however, you will have lower monthly payments over the term of your loan.